 While at Pfeiffer, Benson compiled a 26-2 record with a 1.19 ERA.
 He posted 11 shutouts and recorded 297 strikeouts.
 Benson was selected in the third round of the Major League Draft by the Baltimore Orioles in 1972.
 He spent seven seasons in the minor leagues, pitching with the Orioles, St. Louis Cardinals, Chicago Cubs and the Toronto Blue Jays organizations.
 He pitched two years in the Winter Leagues for Cardenales de Lara in Venezuela.

 Benson resides in Salisbury with his wife, Elinor.
 The have three daughters Shanna, Shea and Sharla.
 Shanna is married to Catawba assistant football coach Brian Hinson and they have two daughters, Elinor and Elsie.
-Shea is married to Micah Overcash and they have a son, Benson.
+Shea is married to Micah Overcash and they have two sons, Benson and Beckett.
 Sharla is married to Charlie Drury.